Cybereason/Logout4Shell/README.md

 ![logo](https://github.com/Cybereason/Logout4Shell/raw/main/assets/CR_logo.png)

 ## Description
 A vulnerability impacting Apache Log4j versions 2.0 through 2.14.1 was disclosed on the project’s Github on December 9, 2021.
 The flaw has been dubbed “Log4Shell,”, and has the highest possible severity rating of 10.
-Apache is pervasive and comprises nearly a third of all web servers in the world—making this a potentially catastrophic flaw.
+Software made or managed by the Apache Software Foundation (From here on just "Apache") is pervasive and comprises nearly a third of all web servers in the world—making this a potentially catastrophic flaw.
 The Log4Shell vulnerability CVE-2021-44228 was published on 12/9/2021 and allows remote code execution on vulnerabe servers.

 While the best mitigation against this vulnerability is to patch log4j to